 The root of the problem, so to speak, is the hairs themselves.
 Human hair was never really meant to be shaved: left to itself, each strand of your hair would fall out after about 3-7 years, and a new hair would grow from the same follicle.
 Because that new hair grows from scratch, with a relatively soft tip, it almost always comes out normally.

-Cutting your hair - with scissors, for example - doesn't interfere with that underlying process.
+Cutting your hair - with scissors, for example - doesn't interfere with the natural process.
 All you're doing is shortening the hair.
 It'll continue to grow from the same follicle, and it's natural cycle of replacement won't be interrupted.

 Unfortunately, using a multi-blade razor isn't quite the same as cutting your hair.
 These razors are designed to cut your hair below the skin - leaving a sharp, irregularly shaped stump lurking beneath the surface.
 As that "stump" grows, it can easily deviate from it's normal path and curl backwards into the skin.
 Roughly speaking, this is what we call an ingrown hair.
 A whole patch of these are what's known as razor bumps.